-We are a family with two children, aged seven and eleven, living on a little farm on the side of a lake, at the end of the road, near to the sea and next to the forest on the beautiful island of Orust on the Swedish West-Coast.
+We are a family with two children, aged nine and thirteen, living on a little farm on the side of a lake, at the end of the road, near to the sea and next to the forest on the beautiful island of Orust on the Swedish West-Coast.
 We've recently moved here and are working hard to make this little paradise flourish on all levels.
 For the moment we're still renovating, so the accommodation we can provide is quite simple with a basic standard.

 We have several buildings to take care of and quite a lot of land to grow food, herbs, flowers etc. We have a few beehives and plan to get more animals (sheep, chickens,...) by next summer.
 Our children attend the local Waldorf-school, and we like to have people coming over so that we can together enjoy the beauty of the place, work, food, life...
 We used to travel a lot in different parts of the world, and now that we settle down here, we want to invite the world to our place, to keep on learning and exchanging.